-Most Flat-Coat owners love their dogs.
+Most Flat-Coated Retriever owners love their dogs.
 As a matter of fact, it has been the relationship between dog and owner that is the heart of the Flat-Coat breed.
 However, loving your dog is not a reason to breed your dog.
-Instead, you must love the breed enough to become the most knowledgeable and educated Flat-Coat enthusiast that you can.
+Instead, you must love the breed enough to become the most knowledgeable and educated Flat-Coated Retriever enthusiast that you can.

-Your first couple of Flat-Coats may or may not be of breeding quality.
+Your first couple of Flat-Coated Retrievers may or may not be of breeding quality.
 Also, more should go into the decision to breed than the quality of the dog.
 You need to be ready to breed and that takes time and effort.